-The board of directors of the Woodland School District recognizes the importance of:
+The board recognizes the importance of:

-- maximizing the use of district resources; - the need for sound business practices in spending public money; - the requirement of complying with state and federal laws governing purchasing and public works;; - the importance of standardized purchasing and public works regulations; and - the need for clear documentation in meeting auditing requirements.
+- maximizing the use of district resources; - the need for sound business practices in spending public money; - the requirement of complying with state and federal laws governing purchasing and public works; - the importance of standardized purchasing and public works regulations; and - the need for clear documentation.

-I. Procurement and Public Works UsingUse of State Funds for Purchases
+I. Procurement and Public Works Using State Funds